cea-wismar/SES_Tbx_Matlab/README.md

 "SES_Toolbox_SESViewEl_Steps.pdf".
 This tool is available on the website: https://github.com/cea-wismar/sesviewel

+MODEL BUILDING

+- The SES_Tbx_Matlab supports a script based model building.
+This process cannot be started from the app GUI.
+In the directory ./more_examples/FeedbackControl a case study for model building is delivered.
+Using the app, it is necessary to change manually into the app directory of SES_Tbx_Matlab.

 KNOWN BUGS, NOTES, TODO

 - All node information in the program need to be set by clicking the respective